kcrary/istari/docs/case.md

   Like `goalContextCaseT`, but it will backtrack into other clauses if the tactic fails, or if some subsequent tactic fails.

+- `allGoalContextCase /[hyp matcher]/ [continuation]`

+  Matches against *all* hypotheses and passes, to its continuation, a list containing the result from all successful matches.
+The matching process works as in `goalContextCaseT`.
+The continuation must return a tactic.

 ### Details